Pope warns nations against defining power as military strength

 “But this is not about ‘seeking’ the will of God, but about gaining power so as to prevail over others,” he said near the end of a four-day swing through Estonia, Latvia and Lithuania.

 The pope did not elaborate.
-But nearly 30 years the three Baltics seceded from the Soviet Union, they look warily toward giant neighbor Russia.
+But nearly 30 years since the three Baltics seceded from the Soviet Union, they look warily toward giant neighbor Russia.
 All three now belong to NATO and the European Union; standards of living have risen significantly.

 Prosperity is not the be-all and end-all, however, Pope Francis suggested in his homily.
 “You did not gain your freedom in order to end up as slaves of consumerism, individualism or the thirst for power or domination,” he said.